Type your search below

 Undercroft Museum

 Explore 2,000 years of history housed in state-of-the-art interactive chambers beneath the Minster.
-Visitors to the Undercroft, which is the only accredited museum in a cathedral in the country, can see the remains of Roman barracks, discover the Minster’s Viking connections and see artefacts never before on public display.
+Visitors to the Undercroft, an accredited museum, can see the remains of Roman barracks, discover the Minster’s Viking connections and see artefacts never before on public display.

 Treasury